umbraroze/ConmanDictionary/README.txt

   ConmanDictionary [ConmanDictionary.exe]
     The GUI application.
 Doesn't have much yet, unfortunately.

+  DictTool [DictTool.exe]
+    A command-line tool for handing .dictx files.
+Not much here either.

   DictionaryDocument [ConmanDictX.dll]
     Code that deals with the .dictx dictionary files and